Contents Cleanup After a Disaster

 6. Clean and Sanitize

-The final step in the contents cleanup process is to clean and disinfect the home.
-In addition to your PPE, including gloves and N-95 masks, there are several cleaning supplies you will need in preparation for this step.
+The final step in the contents cleanup process is cleaning and disinfecting the home.
+In addition to your PPE, gloves, and N-95 masks, you will need several cleaning supplies in preparation for this step.

 Essential cleaning supplies include: